What Small Engine Mechanics Do

 For information about technicians who work primarily on large trucks and buses, see the profile on diesel service technicians and mechanics.

-For information on technicians and mechanics who work primarily on farm equipment, construction vehicles and rail cars, see the profile on heavy vehicle and mobile equipment service technicians.
+For information about technicians and mechanics who work primarily on farm equipment, construction vehicles, and rail cars, see the profile on heavy vehicle and mobile equipment service technicians.